gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 Gleam has a `try` keyword that allows for early exit from a block if a `Result` is an error.
 The equivalent in Elm would require the use of `Result.andThen`.
 The `try` keyword in Gleam provides syntactic sugar which simplifies functions that handle results.

-## If statements
+## If expressions

 #### Elm

-Elm has syntax for if-statements for control flow based on boolean values.
+Elm has syntax for if-expressions for control flow based on boolean values.

 ```elm
 description =